Pungyeon/clean-go-article/README.md

 }
 ```

-With just a few changes of our variable and function names, we have established explanations of our action, directly in our code.
-This is much clearer for the reader, because the reader won't have to read the comment and then map the prose comment to the code.
-Instead, they can read the code and immediately understand everything which is going on.
+With just a few changes to our variable and function names, we've managed to explain what we're doing directly in our code.
+This is much clearer for the reader because they won't have to read the comment and then map the prose to the code.
+Instead, they can simply read the code to understand what it's doing.

-Of course, this example, was relatively easy.
-It's unfortunately not always this easy and writing clear and expressive code becomes increasingly difficult, together with code complexity.
-So let's have a look at some methods, which will help make this task easier.
+Of course, this was a relatively trivial example.
+Writing clear and expressive code is unfortunately not always so easy; it can become increasingly difficult as the codebase itself grows in complexity.
+The more you practice writing comments in this mindset and avoid explaining what you're doing, the cleaner your code will become.

 #### Function Naming

-We will start by discussing the naming of our functions.
-The general rule for function naming is really simple: The more specific the function, the more general the name.
-In other words, this means that we want to start with a very broad and short function name, such as `Run` or `Parse`, which describes the general functionality.
+Let's now move on to function naming conventions.
+The general rule here is really simple: The more specific the function, the more general its name.
+In other words,  we want to start with a very broad and short function name, such as `Run` or `Parse`, that describes the general functionality.
 Let's imagine that we are creating a configuration parser.
 Following this naming convention, our top level of abstraction might look something like the following:

 ```go
 func main() {